resotto/python3-docker-devenv/README.md

 Thus, you can judge whether it is official image or not, due to its format.
 For example, [`resotto/ubuntu-python3:0.0.1`](https://cloud.docker.com/u/resotto/repository/docker/resotto/ubuntu-python3) has `USERNAME` "resotto" so this is uploaded by the user, not official image.

 By the way, how was it uploaded to Docker Hub?
-You need follow 4 steps in order to upload image to Docker Hub:
+You need to follow 4 steps in order to upload image to Docker Hub:
 1. Signup [Docker Hub](https://hub.docker.com/signup).
-2. Login Docker Hub
+2. Login Docker Hub.
 3. Tag image as appropriate Repository name.
 4. Push the image to Docker Hub.